Home FLASHES Preserving Ethnicity- World Nomad Games and India’s participation

 The Nomads of Central Asia

-The endless grasslands of Central Asia- the Steppes as we call them.
-Centuries ago, these grasslands were unsuitable for intensive farming and dense population; thus, giving rise to a scattered nomadic population herding cattle and sheep.
+The endless grasslands of Central Asia-the Steppes as we call them.
+Centuries ago, these grasslands were unsuitable for intensive farming and a dense population, thus, giving rise to a scattered nomadic population herding cattle and sheep.

 The harsh climatic conditions of the Steppes bred tough people and skilled warriors and from this single region emerged strong nomadic tribes – the Huns, the Mongols, the Magyars, the Turks, the Xiongnu, the Scythians, the Goths – all of whom went on to contribute to shaping the modern world history.

-Though these nomadic tribes lived among raids, invasions, conquests and chaos, however, they took pride in coming together and participating in competitive sports.
-Their games, which were rooted in physical strength and preparation for combat, revolved around three primary sports- horse racing, wrestling and archery.
+Though these nomadic tribes lived among raids, invasions, conquests and chaos, they took pride in coming together and participating in competitive sports.
+Their games, rooted in physical strength and preparation for combat, revolved around three primary sports-horse racing, wrestling and archery.

 With time, the geopolitics changed and the nomadic tribes, who once moved from one place to another- from Eurasia to East Asia and Australia- gradually started settling down with national identities and foundational beliefs.
 But they never lost touch with ethnicity.